xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ADD.TOOLBAR   Creates a new toolbar with the specified tools
+ADD.TOOLBAR&nbsp;&nbsp;&nbsp;Creates a new toolbar with the specified tools

-SHOW.TOOLBAR   Hides or displays a toolbar
+SHOW.TOOLBAR&nbsp;&nbsp;&nbsp;Hides or displays a toolbar

 Return to [top](#A)